Boston Birth Injury Lawyers

 Common Birth Injuries

-The Boston birth injury lawyers at Janet, Jenner & Suggs have been representing birth injury victims for more than 30 years.
+The Boston birth injury lawyers at Janet, Janet & Suggs have been representing birth injury victims for more than 30 years.
 During that time, we have seen firsthand the tragic effects of a wide variety of birth injuries.
 Some of the most common injuries from negligence include:

 Cerebral palsy occurs when the part of a newborn’s brain that controls motor skills and coordination is harmed.
 In each of the many cases our Boston cerebral palsy lawyers have handled, this injury was caused by negligence during pregnancy or delivery.